dpshorten/CoTETE.jl/README.md

 The answer should be close to 0.

 Let's apply the estimator to a more complex problem.
 We shall simulate the process described as example B in [1].
+The application of the estimator to this example is covered in section II B of [^1].
 We create the source process as before

 ```julia
 julia> source = 1e3*rand(Int(1e3));